googleapis/google-cloud-python/packages/google-cloud-spanner/docs/database-usage.rst

 .. note::

-    Creating an instance triggers a "long-running operation" and returns an :class:`~concurrent.futures.Future`-like object.
+    Creating a database triggers a "long-running operation" and returns a :class:`~concurrent.futures.Future`-like object.
 Use
     the :meth:`~concurrent.futures.Future.result` method to wait for
     and inspect the result.